Ouassim31/privacy-aware-document-processing/README.md

 ## Prerequisites

 Make sure to install the [Metamask browser extension](https://metamask.io/) and to create an ethereum wallet.
 This will be needed to sign transactions.
+Then, go to the [iExec marketplace](https://iex.ec/marketplace/), log in with MetaMask and and allow the site to add a network to your MetaMask account.
+Now, switch the network.
+This way, you can run the application on iExec's sidechain Bellecour, which is free of charge.

-A **Google account** is also required to login.
+Also, a **Google account** is required to login.

 ## Getting Started